 To intensify the investment activities in improving the physical infrastructure in the marketing of agro-food products, the Government provides attractive locations in those rural areas in the country of particular importance for the production of fresh fruits and vegetables that are offered to the interested foreign investors to build purchase and distribution centers.

 The most important export-oriented product in the cattle products group is lamb meat.
 Lamb is mainly exported to the EU countries, accounting for more than €10 million in revenues.

 In the last decade, the development of fresh broiler chicken farms has been stimulated.
 North Macedonia remains one of the important producers in the region with almost unlimited export opportunities in the neighboring countries.

 Due to the large consumption of meat in the region, there are great possibilities for investment in the meat processing industry, especially in the confection of lamb meat and its sales in the EU markets.

 Industrial crop areas are comprised of 88% tobacco, 11.1% sunflower, and 1% poppy.
 Tobacco is the most important industrial crop and the domestic varieties have a specific oriental quality.

 North Macedonia has a significant potential for developing the organic sector considering its extensive traditional agriculture production and favorable climatic and soil conditions.
-It is the right place to develop organic agriculture as traditional methods in agricultural production are still in use, synthetic fertilizers and pesticides are already used with moderation and large areas are free from pollution.
+It is the right place to develop organic agriculture as traditional methods in agricultural production are still in use, synthetic fertilizers and pesticides are already used in moderation and large areas are free from pollution.

 The top markets for agriculture and food products are the EU (50.5% of total exports, including Greece 16.6, Germany 13.7, and Croatia 13%), and CEFTA countries (31.31%).
-The main export products from North Macedonia are tobacco, confectionary products, fresh and processed vegetables and fruits, and wine.
+The main export products from North Macedonia are tobacco, confectionery products, fresh and processed vegetables and fruits, and wine.